 The stepping patterns introduced in this belt deal with remaining at a neutral distance from your opponent.
-Using a pattern will place you in a different position, but at roughly the same distance as before you moved.
+Using any of the Neutral Stepping Patterns below will place you in a new position, but at the same approximate distance from your opponent as before you moved.
 This can be useful if you wish to stay out of the range of an opponent (or a weapon) or if you wish to move yet stay in close to your opponent.
-You should explore each movement both from the perspective of a stationary and moving opponent.
-Consider different strategies that an attacker might utilize and how each pattern may or may not aid you in dealing with that attack.
+You should explore each movement both from the perspective of a stationary and a moving opponent.
+Consider the various strategies that an attacker might use and how each pattern may or may not help you deal with that attack.

-Also practice this skill with partners who are sometimes bare handed and at other times using various weapons.
-Pay particular attention to timing, angles, movement speed, distance, and eye focus (both yours and your partner’s) in each situation.
+Also, practice this skill with partners who are sometimes barehanded and at other times using various weapons.
+Pay particular attention to timing, angles, movement-speed, distance, and eye focus (both yours and your partner’s) in each situation.
 Also note any differences in centering, posture, and stance selection.
-Then ask yourself if any of the differences that you detect are justifiable.
+Then ask yourself which of the differences you detect are relevant.